*Updated October 2023*

 This is a question I get almost daily when I talk to parents about their baby’s sleep.
 They want to know why their baby wakes up 30-45 minutes after bedtime.
 It is a common challenge that many parents face with their little ones.

-What is a false start?
+What is a False Start?

-It often appears that your baby is fighting sleep.
+When this happens it often appears that your baby is fighting sleep.
 It likely feels to them that their body is working against them in going to sleep because of those stimulating hormones that are pumping through their blood stream.

 Adjusting wake windows to avoid overtiredness is helpful in resolving false starts caused by overtiredness.